balajipandiyan/balajicoderepo/RecordValidator/README.txt

 Output:

-OutPut file will be generated in out folder of project directory,it will have list of records that failed validation and cause of validation failure.
+OutPut file will be generated in log folder of project directory,it will have list of records that failed validation and cause of validation failure.